About ECHO

 ECHO is the Homeless Management Information System (HMIS) Lead for the Austin/Travis County Continuum of Care (CoC).
 HMIS is a centralized, person-level database that providers across our community use to connect people with the services and resources they need to end their homelessness.
 Most providers in our community use this database.
 Our HMIS and Research & Evaluation Teams examine this data regularly to inform our system’s work.

-• Housing Facilitator
+Housing Facilitator

 The faster someone moves back into a safe, stable place to live, the faster that person can begin to recover from the daily trauma of homelessness.
 Research shows strategies that prioritize housing paired with individualized supportive services are most effective in providing people the tools they need to remain stably housed long-term.

 ECHO doesn’t provide housing directly.
-Our role is to coordinate two key elements of our community’s rehousing system.
+Our role is to coordinate and support two key elements of our community’s rehousing system.
 The first is the Coordinated Entry System (CES).
 This system uses a centralized assessment process to connect people with potential housing programs.
 This is a “no wrong door” approach that means no matter which organization someone interacts with, as long as they use this database, they’re automatically connected to every other provider in the system.
 ECHO’s Coordinated Entry Team manages this system on behalf of the Continuum of Care (CoC), and the data generated from the process informs changes to our Homelessness Response System (see “Data Hub” above).

 Everyone has a role to play in ending homelessness.
 ECHO works alongside people who’ve experienced homelessness, community equity advocates, and folks committed to the cause of housing justice.
 Our goal is to lift up evidence-based strategies to ensure our community’s rehousing system is equitable, efficient, and able to serve everyone who needs a place to live.